Worried analysts question Amazon's logistics plans

 They wondered why it was planning to buy more assets like trucks, and reportedly to lease jets, and worried it planned to spend the money to take on shippers like United Parcel Service Inc.

-“The so-called (earnings) miss was half fulfillment and half marketing,” said Michael Pachter, a managing director of equity research at Wedbush Securities.
+“The so-called (earnings) miss was half fulfilment and half marketing,” said Michael Pachter, a managing director of equity research at Wedbush Securities.

 The growing popularity of Prime, which promises free, two-day deliveries for millions of online orders, was one of the factors driving up shipping costs at the online retailer.